TntMatthew/DistanceSpectrumAutosplitter/readme.md

 through LiveSplit Server.

 This is very early in development.
 I haven't actually used this in a full run yet, so I don't know if everything works properly (it should).
-This currently supports both Adventure, Sprint SS, and Challenge SS runs.
+This currently supports Adventure, Sprint SS, and Challenge SS runs.
 All Levels may or may not be added due to complexity.

 If you want to play the game without having the timer split a bunch on you, just stop the server in LiveSplit.